 Since 2011, the Seminar on Integration in Theological Education has been meeting twice yearly to explore the complex interplay between knowledge, skill, identity, judgment, and community for seminary students.
 The Seminar is studying models of apprenticeship, expertise and deliberate practice, embodiment, adult education theory, curriculum design and pedagogies in other professions.

-In 2017, the members of the Seminar on Integration in Theological Education will co-publish a book titled, Connecting the Dots: Integrating Work in Theological Education (tentative title), edited by Kathleen A. Cahalan, Edward Foley, and Gordon S. Mikoski, and published by Wipf and Stock.
-Below is a short book description.
+In 2017, the members of the Seminar on Integration in Theological Education co-published a book titled, Integrating Work in Theological Education, edited by Kathleen A. Cahalan, Edward Foley, and Gordon S. Mikoski, and published by Pickwick Publications.

 This book, however, shifts the frame and dismantles the long-held view that integrating work falls to students alone.
 Integrating work is a multifaceted, constructive process of learning that is contextual, reflective, and dialogical.
 It aims toward important ends—competent leaders who can guide Christian communities today.
 It entails rhythms, not stages, and dynamic movement, including disorientating and disintegrating moments.
 Integrating work, as these authors describe, is learning in motion, across domains, and among and between persons.
 It is social and communal, born of a life of learning together for faculty, staff, administrators and students.
 It is work that bridges the long-standing gaps between school, ministry practice, and life.
 It’s a verb, not a noun.